One of the highlights from my recent 5 day trip to Tokyo – which was ahhhh-mazing! – was visiting Teamlab exhibitions.

 - Teamlab Planets opens until late, so you can visit after a whole day visiting Tokyo’s main spots!

 If you have to choose only one, I’d recommend you visiting Teamlab Planets, mostly because it was less crowded so it was easier to enjoy.
-My friend Layla and me had so much fun visiting and we were in awe with its beauty.
+We had so much fun visiting and we were in awe with its beauty.
 We didn’t care at all about running out of battery in our cameras – it was actually a blessing.
 We were playing, laughing, feeling completely immersed in the artwork.
 I confess I even got emotional in the last room, where I was laying under the falling universe of flowers.
 It was so much beauty to handle, and also the perfect closing for our last day in Tokyo.

 Now let me know: which one would you choose?